Chart Color Schemes

 Bathurst - East faces significant health challenges.

 Common health conditions are prevalent across both younger and older age cohorts.
-The rate of private health cover is approximately 51%, slightly lower than the average SA2 area at around 6859 people.
-Asthma and mental health issues are the most common medical conditions, affecting 10.4% and 9.2% of residents respectively.
-About 64.2% of residents declare themselves completely clear of medical ailments, compared to 63.5% across Rest of NSW.
-The area has 16.5% of residents aged 65 and over, totaling 2206 people, which is lower than the 19.4% in Rest of NSW.
+The rate of private health cover is approximately 51% of the total population (~6,859 people), slightly lagging behind the average SA2 area.
+The most common medical conditions in the area are asthma and mental health issues, impacting 10.4 and 9.2% of residents respectively.
+A total of 64.2% of residents declare themselves completely clear of medical ailments, compared to 63.5% across Rest of NSW.
+The area has 16.5% of residents aged 65 and over (2,206 people), which is lower than the 19.4% in Rest of NSW.
 Health outcomes among seniors present some challenges, broadly in line with the general population's health profile.

 Frequently Asked Questions - Health